 Preparing your new marble mortar is also a great way to get familiar with it and it becomes yours.

 Note: Preparing a new mortar is also described as “conditioning” or “seasoning” or “curing” a new mortar.
 The word is different and the process varies, but the result is the same in that any residual stone powder left from the manufacturing is removed.

 Rinse the Marble Mortar & Pestle

 To get a clean start, rinse the mortar and pestle with water to remove any surface dust.
 Do not soak the pestle if it is wood.
 Like all wooden tools, soaking or being wet for long periods will lead to splitting, warping and even mold (not a good thing).
 After rinsing, dry both thoroughly with a towel.
 Once that is done you can move to the next step.

 Why Grind Coarse Salt (or rice) in the Mortar?

 Grinding a hard substance like coarse salt will help loosen any marble grit in the interior.
-If you do not have coarse salt, uncooked white rice can be substituted as it will do the same job.
+If you do not have coarse salt, uncooked white rice can be substituted.
 I choose salt because it is an ingredient (albeit sparingly) that is used in a mortar and will help to get familiar with how the pestle interacts with the mortar.
-Coarse salt (and uncooked rice) are hard enough to handle this step.
-Rice will be harder to grind with this wood pestle.
+Coarse salt is also easier to grind than white rice with this wood pestle.
 Discard the salt (or rice if used) after this step.
 It is no longer fit to be consumed.